API reference for the /inference

 The gateway will still call the downstream model providers.

-This field is primarily for debugging and testing, and you should ignore it in production.
+This field is primarily for debugging and testing, and you should generally not use it in production.

 episode_id